microsoft/PowerPlatformConnectors/certified-connectors/CB Blockchain Seal/Readme.md

 * `List seals`: Hashes the file locally and lists all seals for current file

 ## Known issues and limitations
-Currently it is not possibe to seal Office 2013+ files.
+Currently it is not possible to seal Office 2013+ files.

 # Frequently Asked Questions